Deep Thermalization and Measurements of Quantum Resources

-The above theorem relates $\mathcal{R}_{p}(U)$ in the considered QRTs to the success probability $p_b$ of a specific measurement outcome $\lvert b \rangle \in \mathcal{H}_B$.
-The proof proceeds by evaluating $\langle p^{t}_b\rangle$ using the twirling identities, thereby relating it to the corresponding RGPs (see Eqs.~(\ref{twirl}) and (\ref{magic_main}), along with the subsequent discussion).
-A key advantage of our protocol is that measuring only a subsystem suffices, thereby expanding projected ensembles from conceptual relevance into a useful tool.
+The proof proceeds by using the twirling identities to evaluate $\langle p^{t}_b\rangle$, thereby relating {$\langle\tilde{P}^{(t)}\rangle$} to the corresponding RGPs (see Eqs.~(\ref{twirl}) and (\ref{magic_main}), along with the subsequent discussion, and also SM~\cite{supplemental}). {Equation~\eqref{prot-eq} encapsulates the fact that, for computational-basis measurements, $\langle p_b^t\rangle$ is independent of $b$, causing $\langle \tilde{P}^{(t)}\rangle$ to simply linearly interpolate between two regimes: $\langle \tilde{P}^{(t)} \rangle = k_2$ for free $U$, and $\approx k_1$ for Haar-random $U$. }A key advantage of our approach is that measuring only a subsystem suffices, thereby expanding projected ensembles from conceptual relevance into a highly useful tool.

+{Importantly, the variance of $\mathcal{R}_{\mathrm{est}}$ decays at least exponentially with the size of the measured subsystem $N_{B}$ for all the QRTs considered.
+Remarkably, in the QRT of entanglement, the chaotic limit yields an even stronger suppression, exponentially in $N$, making the protocol particularly attractive (see SM~\cite{supplemental}).
+Consequently, the signal-to-noise ratio does not deteriorate even for large system sizes.}